 Debuting in the spring of 2019 at the Madison Collective in the Parker Grey area of Old Town, Chop Shop Taco serves unique takes on tacos plus creative offerings like za’atar-spiced roasted corn on the cob in a casual setting that was converted from an actual 1970s automotive chop shop.
 Planning a summer 2019 opening, Riverside Taco Company will bring the tortillas to the water, serving up grab-n-go fare from an Airstream trailer.
 These new restaurants join 2018 newcomers Tequila and Taco in Carlyle and Smoking Kow BBQ, which is a hit on Alexandria’s West End with a menu that includes American BBQ tacos.

 Avanti Holdings Group, which recently opened The People’s Drug in Old Town, has two new group concepts in the Parker Grey area of Old Town.
 Pendleton Carryout Co. is an incubator for emerging culinary concepts and a test market for established brands.
 Currently with concepts from three different chefs, you can enjoy Beijing pork and ginger chicken dumplings, burrata pizza, decadent Killa Cakes, and more.
 Nearby, Madison Collective is an eclectic collection of businesses located just one block from hotspots like Mason Social, Lost Dog and Sugar Shack Donuts and Captain Gregory’s.
-Madison Collective includes Chop Shop Taco, opening in the winter of 2019, and the now-open Grateful Kitchen Co., Marlowe Ink tattoo studio, and Zweet Sport Total Fitness.
+Madison Collective includes Chop Shop Taco, opening in the spring of 2019, and the now-open Grateful Kitchen Co., Marlowe Ink tattoo studio, and Zweet Sport Total Fitness.